youvegottabecrazy/shellscripts/README.md

 - gzip or gunzip a list of files, keep whichever version is smaller.
 - language: python

+## tree

+- Displays Structure of Directory Hierarchy.
+- Not mine.

 ## ytaudio
 - Extract the audio from a youtube video.
 Convert to mp3 if desired.
 Interactive menu.
 - language: python